Mars4269/nlp-irony-detection-project/README.md

-Here’s a **README.md** file for your GitHub repository on **GRU-based and BERT-based architectures for irony detection on Italian tweets**.
-It includes project details, setup instructions, and usage examples.

----

 # 🧠 Irony Detection in Italian Tweets: GRU & BERT Architectures

 This repository contains implementations of **GRU-based** and **BERT-based** models for **irony detection** in Italian tweets.
 The project explores how deep learning and transformer-based architectures can be leveraged to detect irony, an important task in **sentiment analysis** and **natural language processing (NLP)**.